nbluis/static-server/README.md

 * _Can this server run php, ruby, python or any other cgi script?_ **No.**
 * _Is this server ready to receive thousands of requests?_ **Preferably not.**

+## Contributors
+An special thank you to [all contributors](https://github.com/nbluis/static-server/graphs/contributors) who allow this project to continue to evolve.

 ## License
 [The MIT License (MIT)](http://creativecommons.org/licenses/MIT/)